-At Jotmans Hall Primary School 'exceptional circumstances' will be interpreted as: being of unique and significant emotional, educational or spiritual value to the child, which outweighs the loss of teaching time.
+At Jotmans Hall Primary School 'exceptional circumstances' will be interpreted as: being of unique and significant emotional, educational or spiritual value to the child, which outweighs the loss of teaching time (as determined by the headteacher) The fundamental principles for defining 'exceptional' are events that are 'rare, significant, unavoidable and short'.
+By 'unavoaidable' we mean an event that could not reasonabley be scheduled at another time.
 (See Leave of Absence Policy Appendix B and Leave of Absence Procedures Appendix F)